wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Variant property validation

-**Variant Namespace:** identifies the provider plugin and must be unique within the plugin set used by a single package version.
+**Variant Namespace:** identifies the provider and must be unique within the provider set used by a single package version.

 - It **must** match this regex: `^[a-z0-9_]+$`